Medically reviewed by Dr. C.H. Weaver M.D. updated 4/2019

 - Mektovi® (binimetinib) MEK inhibitor

-- Yervoy® (ipilimumab) is a monoclonal antibody that targets CTLA4, found on the surface of T cells.
+Yervoy® (ipilimumab) is a monoclonal antibody that targets CTLA4, found on the surface of T cells.
 CTLA4 is thought to inhibit immune responses.
 By targeting this molecule, Yervoy enhances the immune system’s response against tumor cells.
-Yervoy has been demonstrated to improve survival in stage III melanoma patients who are at high risk of recurrence following complete surgical resection.(7)
+Yervoy has been demonstrated to improve survival in stage III melanoma patients who are at high risk of recurrence following complete surgical resection.(7) Yervoy has also been demonstrated to be superior to Interferon treatment for stage III disease.(17)

-Imlygic® (talimogene laherparepvec), the first ever FDA-approved oncolytic virus therapy, has been approved for the treatment of melanoma sites in the skin and lymph nodes that cannot be surgically removed.
+Imlygic® (talimogene laherparepvec), the first ever FDA-approved oncolytic virus therapy, is approved for the treatment of melanoma sites in the skin and lymph nodes that cannot be surgically removed.
 Imlygic is given through a series of injections directly into the melanoma over the course of 6 months.

 Imlygic is a genetically modified live oncolytic herpes virus therapy.
 When Imlygic is injected into the site of the cancer the modified herpes virus replicates inside cancer cells and causes the cancer cells to rupture and die.
 Imlygic may also promote tumor shrinkage, trigger a systemic immune response and prolong survival in some patients with advanced melanoma.
 After acting locally within the tumor, it is intended to prompt an immune response against cancer cells elsewhere in the body.